codurance/site/src/_posts/2019-05-21-reating-a-jenkinsfile-pipeline.md

 ![alt text]({{site.baseurl}}/assets/custom/img/blog/2019-05-21-creating-a-jenkinsfile-pipeline/007.png "")

 What happened is that Jenkins cloned the repository and looked in each branch for a Jenkinsfile.
-When it finds a match it creates nested jobs for each branch and runs builds for them.
-In our current set up Jenkins will do this cycle every minute.
+When it finds a match, it creates nested jobs for each branch and runs builds for them.
+In our current set up, Jenkins will do this cycle every minute.

 At the time of writing this article, only `master` branch matches my job criteria.
 So only one job has been created.